AndRossi/Kelpie/README.md

 Finally, our Explanation Builder appears much more efficient, performing between 20 and 170 visits with an average of 70.8.

 All in all, our Explanation Builder appears remarkably more efficient than KernelSHAP.
 On the one hand, our Explanation Builder largely benefits from our preliminary relevance heuristics, which are tailored specifically for the Link Prediction scenario.
 Our heuristics allow us to start the search in the space of candidate explanations from the combination of facts that will most probably produce the best explanations; this, in turn, enables us to enact early termination policies.
 On the other hand KernelSHAP, like any general-purpose framework, cannot make any kind of assumptions onthe composition of the search space.
-We also scknowledge that recent works have raised concerns on the tractability of SHAP in specific domains, e.g., "On the Tractability of SHAP Explanations" (AAAI 2021).
+We also scknowledge that recent works have raised concerns on the tractability of SHAP in specific domains, e.g., the work by Van den Broeck _et al._ "On the Tractability of SHAP Explanations" (AAAI 2021).

 ## Adding support for new models

 The Relevance Engine is the only component that requires transparent access to the original model.
-Accessing the model is unavoidable, because Kelpie needs to leverage the pre-existing embeddings, the scoring function, and the training methodology, in order to perform the _post-training_ process and create a _mimic_ of a pre-existing entity.
+Accessing the original model is required to leverage the pre-existing embeddings, the scoring function, and the training methodology of the underlying embedding mechanism: this allows us to perform the _Post-Training_ process and create _mimics_ of pre-existing entities.

 We have developed two main interfaces that must be implemented whenever one wants to add Kelpie support to a new model:
 - [Model and its sub-interface KelpieModel](https://github.com/AndRossi/Kelpie/blob/master/link_prediction/models/model.py)